 We understand that every family’s needs are different.
 An experienced Houston child custody lawyer can help you build a plan that protects your parental relationship as well as your children’s well-being.

 In Texas, child custody is formally known as “conservatorship.”
 There are three main types:

 - Joint Managing Conservatorship: Both parents share parental rights and responsibilities.
 Texas courts typically presume that a joint managing conservatorship is in a child’s best interests.

 - Primary Joint Managing Conservatorship: While both parents share parental rights, one of them takes on a higher level of responsibility.
 Typically, this primary caregiver receives support payments.

 - Sole Managing Conservatorship: A single parent has the right to care for the child and make decisions concerning their welfare and upbringing.
 The other parent typically has visitation rights and pays child support.

-If you have concerns about the safety of your children and believe that your spouse shouldn’t have joint custody, a Houston child custody lawyer can make sure your voice is heard in court.
+If you have concerns about the safety of your children and believe that your spouse shouldn’t have joint custody, our Houston child custody lawyer Dennis Slate will make sure your voice is heard in court.
 The court’s primary concern is your children’s well-being.
 So the way you present your case can have a significant impact on the judge’s decision.

 Creating a Possession and Visitation Schedule

 Even if you agree to a sole managing conservatorship, the non-custodial parent typically still has the right to spend time with their child.
 You and your spouse will need to create a visitation schedule that reflects your child’s needs and complies with Texas law.
 However, if you cannot come to an agreement, a judge will schedule a hearing and do it for you.